 Day-2 Reconfiguration of Load Balancers

 Cloud Assembly also supports reconfiguring load balancers as a day-2 action.
 To reconfigure a load balancer navigate to the Deployments screen, select a deployment which includes a load balancer, click the load balancer in the Topology view, then click the Actions dropdown and select Reconfigure.

 A reconfigure window opens.
 You can adjust the load balancer size, set the logging level, and add or adjust the routes, including the algorithm, plus delete the load balancer.

 Protocol, port, and health check configuration can be added or modified.
 Once submitted, a reconfigure operation runs and makes the desired changes in NSX.
 Public cloud load balancer reconfiguration is supported as well.

-For the August 2020 release of vRealize Automation Cloud, you can also set the load balancer size and logging level as a day-2 action.
+For the August 2020 release of vRealize Automation Cloud and vRA 8.2, you can also set the load balancer size and logging level as a day-2 action.